 Another one of our favorite techniques is, if we’re recording in the studio, we film the five minutes or so of behind-the-scenes preparation leading up to when the cameras roll.
 That way when viewers tune in three minutes before the webinar, they see your presenter going through their notes or getting makeup applied by the crew, as if he or she is preparing at that very moment.

-The next trick to the pre-recorded webinar – and this is particularly important – is to play a video that is much more than just the webinar.
+The next trick to fake a live webinar is particularly important.
+Play a video that is much more than just the webinar.

 If you’re giving a thirty-minute presentation at 2PM, don’t wait until 2PM to hit “play” in the meeting where everyone can see you do it.

 Create a video file that’s, say, an hour long.
 Start it at 1:45 before any attendees tune in.
 The first fifteen minutes and last fifteen minutes could be a countdown clock; a slide about yourself or your company; or even other relevant videos for your audience to enjoy!
 It’s a great way to provide additional content and “commercials” for your viewers’ benefit.

 One last tip: for whatever reason, a lot of webinar programs struggle to screen-share a rolling video.
 The audio gets out of sync because the program is trying to connect with your microphone and not the video’s sound.
 That causes the graphics to pixelate and freeze.
 It just gets ugly.